bkeepers/dotenv/README.md

 S3_BUCKET=S3_BUCKET
 SECRET_KEY=SECRET_KEY
 ```

+## Frequently Answered Questions

+### Can I use dotenv in production?

+dotenv was originally created to load configuration variables into `ENV` in *development*.
+There are typically better ways to manage configuration in production environments - such as `/etc/environment` managed by [Puppet](https://github.com/puppetlabs/puppet) or [Chef](https://github.com/chef/chef), `heroku config`, etc.

+However, some find dotenv to be a convenient way to configure Rails applications in staging and production environments, and you can do that by defining environment-specific files like `.env.production` or `.env.test`.

+If you use this gem to handle env vars for multiple Rails environments (development, test, production, etc.), please note that env vars that are general to all environments should be stored in `.env`.
+Then, environment specific env vars should be stored in `.env.<that environment's name>`.

+### Should I commit my .env file?

+Credentials should only be accessible on the machines that need access to them.
+Never commit sensitive information to a repository that is not needed by every development machine and server.

 Personally, I prefer to commit the `.env` file with development-only settings.
 This makes it easy for other developers to get started on the project without compromising credentials for other environments.
 If you follow this advice, make sure that all the credentials for your development environment are different from your other deployments and that the development credentials do not have access to any confidential data.